heathercat123/cursedwindowsupgrades/README.md

 ### Upgrade/Downgrade process
 1. Create a folder on your hard drive, then copy everything from the Windows 10 disc to it
 1. Open IDA as an Administrator and, from your new folder, open *sources\\setupcompat.dll*
-1. Allow IDA to search to symbols
+1. Allow IDA to search for symbols
 1. Hit ALT and T simultaneously and search for the function *ConX::Setup::Common:CWindowsVersionIsLaterThan*, then select *Find all occurances*
 1. Click on the one with no *Instruction*, scroll all the way to the bottom and pick the label with *mov eax, 1*
 1. Click on *Edit*, *Patch Program*, then *Change byte*